- Silent Way

 Cables: (also see chapter three, Physical DA-88 Connections)

 First, a quick word on the popular 25-pin connector pictured to the right.
-Sometimes it is refered to as "DB25," "DB-25," "D-Sub" or even just "25-pin."
-These all refer to the same connector, and I'm calling it DB25.
-(To make it more confusing, these connectors are used for digital AND analog connections.
-Oh yeah, and different industries use "snake," "fanout," "loom," etc to refer to multichannel cables.
-Sheesh!)
+Call it DB25.
+Sometimes it is referred to as "DB25," "DB-25," or even just "25-pin."
+These all refer to the same connector.
+The most common use is to call it DB25.
+This wiring was standardized in AES standard AES59.
+Don't get this confused with the different "Yamaha" wiring.
+(To make it more confusing, this connector is used for digital AND analog connections but of course the wiring is different for analog and digital.)

 Also, watch out for the wrong thread type on the lockdown screws.
 Some companies such as Digidesign use a different thread system than Tascam (metric vs english)!